OpenLMIS/openlmis-ref-distro/docs/source/releases/openlmis-ref-distro-v3.3.0.rst

 =============

-Many organizations and individuals around the world have contributed to OpenLMIS version 3 by serving on committees, bringing the community together, and of course writing code and documentation.
-Below is a list of those who contributed code or documentation into the GitHub repos.
+Many organizations and individuals around the world have contributed to OpenLMIS version 3 by serving on our committees (Governance, Product and Technical), requesting improvements, suggesting features and writing code and documentation.
+Please visit our GitHub repos to see the list of individual contributors on the OpenLMIS codebase.
 If anyone who contributed in GitHub is missing, please contact the Community Manager.

 Thanks to the Malawi implementation team who has continued to contribute a number of changes that have global shared benefit.

-[LIST OUT CONTRIBUTORS]

-For a detailed list of contributors to previous versions, see the Release Notes for OpenLMIS 3.2.0, 3.1.0 and 3.0.0.

 Further Resources
 =================